Documentation & Written Communication

 "Hi Sarah,

-Wanted to check in one more time about the logo file.
+Checking in one more time on the logo file.
 We're finalizing the website header today and would love to use the official logo.

-If you're having trouble locating it or need help with file conversion, I'm happy to assist or can work with a PNG as a temporary solution.
+If you're having trouble finding it or need help with file conversion, I'm happy to assist.
+A PNG would work as a temporary solution.

 Could you let me know status by 2pm today so we can plan accordingly?